 This free sample pack is the first part of a project I’ve been looking forward to for a long time.
 In the next couple of weeks, I’ll be publishing three more Commodore 64 Synthesizer Sessions packs, capturing the sounds of my two C64s powered by the MSSIAH cartridge and its brilliant Mono Synthesizer application (Already have part 1?
 Check out C64 Synthesizer Sessions Part 2!).

 Since this is the first pack in the series, here’s a little bit of introduction.
-While creating the sounds for this project, my goal was to treat the SID chip not only as a chiptune instrument, but also as a beautiful sounding analog synthesizer that it essentially is.
-Thus, these sample packs will include some famous SID sounds, but also some classic synth sounds you probably wouldn’t expect to hear comming from a C64.
-All samples are recorded 100% dry, with zero processing applied outside the SID for maximum autenticity (zero EQ, zero noise reduction).
+While creating the sounds for this project, my goal was to treat the SID chip not only as a chiptune instrument but also as a beautiful sounding analog synthesizer that it essentially is.
+Thus, these sample packs will include some famous SID sounds, but also some classic synth sounds you probably wouldn’t expect to hear coming from a C64.
+All samples are recorded 100% dry, with zero processing applied outside the SID for maximum authenticity (zero EQ, zero noise reduction).

 Each of the four Commodore 64 Synthesizer Sessions packs will also contain Shortcircuit 1 and Kontakt 5 patches which you can use as a starting point for further sound design.
 I’ve decided not to limit the polyphony of the included patches, even though the SID itself has very limited polyphony.
 The thing is I always wanted to have one of those custom synths with several SID chips installed, and this way I can get at least a bit closer to having a true polyphonic SID synthesizer.

 TIP: To engage portamento mode in Kontakt 5, simply load the appropriate script (Script Editor >> Presets >> Factory >> Performance >> Unisono – Portamento).